 You can measure strength progress by seeing if you lift more weight or are able to perform more reps as time passes.
-Also, physical progress can be measured.
+Physical progress can also be measured.
 Photos allow you to see any physical changes because the weight scale does not accurately reflect overall progress.
-Baseline photos before you start are ideal, but optional.
+Baseline photos before you start are ideal, but 100% optional since this is a group coaching program.
 Take photos from the front, side, and back.
-Wear something that you are comfortable wearing.
-You can wear a bathing suit, or workout clothes.
+Wear something that you are comfortable in, like a bathing suit or workout clothes.